chathugaj/Wedding-Bells/README.md

 - When the device is less than 300px, menu should switch to vertical alignment.
 - When the device is less than 300px, footer should switch to vertical alignment.

+## Further Improvements
+- When my mentor tested performance with lighthouse tool in developer tools, initial performance was 68%.
+With my mentor's insrtuctions I compressed and transformed images.
+Now performance improved for 88%.
+This can be further improve by optimizing images to correct sizes and further compressing.

 ## Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows: